TITLE Coordinator Academic Advisement - West Plains

 8. Coordinates activities with other offices on campus to ensure that the process of recruitment, admission, and advising of students is provided to students in an effective manner.

-10. Coordinates Veteran Services by certifying enrollment, monitoring progress, conferring with the students, and ensuring that students are in compliance with federal and state laws governing educational benefits.
+9. Coordinates veterans' services by supervising the Veterans Incentive Program (VIP) Project Coordinator who certifies enrollment, monitors progress, confers with students, and ensures that students are in compliance with federal and state laws governing educational benefits.

-12. Contributes to the overall success of the Student Academic Advisement Center by performing all other duties and responsibilities as assigned.
+15. Contributes to the overall success of academic advisement by performing all other duties and responsibilities as assigned.

 JOB FAMILY 4